Oracle69digitalmarketing/dataverse-ai/howto.md

 A universal AI-powered insight engine that:

 - Uses **Fivetran** to pull, clean, and sync live data from various agricultural sources (e.g., market prices, weather forecasts, soil sensor data, and crop yields).
-- Stores that data in **BigQuery** or **Cloud SQL**, where it is processed by **Vertex AI** and **Gemini** for embeddings, clustering, and analysis.
+- Stores that data in **Amazon Redshift**, where it is processed by **Amazon Bedrock** for embeddings, clustering, and analysis.
 - Uses **Elastic’s hybrid search** for real-time, context-aware semantic and vector search, and conversational discovery.

 It’s like “ChatGPT for your entire farm,” powered by Elastic search relevance and Fivetran data automation.

 ## 🏗️ MVP Blueprint

-### 1. Data Layer (Fivetran SDK + Google Cloud)
+### 1. Data Layer (Fivetran SDK + AWS)

 - **Build a custom Fivetran connector:** The connector will pull data from a public agricultural API (e.g., USDA for market prices, or a public weather API for weather data).
-- **Fivetran Ingestion:** Fivetran will automatically ingest, clean, and push this data to a BigQuery table.
+- **Fivetran Ingestion to S3:** Fivetran will automatically ingest, clean, and push this data to an Amazon S3 bucket.
-- **Vertex AI Processing:** Run Vertex AI models on the BigQuery data to create embeddings and structured summaries.
+- **Amazon Bedrock Processing:** Run Amazon Bedrock models on the data in S3 to create embeddings and structured summaries.
 For example, create vector representations of crop data and weather patterns.

-### 2. Search & Insight Layer (Elastic + Gemini)
+### 2. Search & Insight Layer (Elastic + Amazon Bedrock)

-- **Elastic Indexing:** Elastic will index the processed embeddings and summaries from BigQuery.
+- **Elastic Indexing:** Elastic will index the processed embeddings and summaries from Amazon S3.
-- **Gemini Agent:** A Gemini agent will provide a contextual Q&A and visualization layer on top of Elastic’s search.
+- **Amazon Bedrock Agent:** An Amazon Bedrock agent will provide a contextual Q&A and visualization layer on top of Elastic’s search.
 - **Hybrid Search:** The system will use a combination of keyword and vector search for deep semantic understanding.
 Farmers can ask questions like:
     - "What was the average price of corn in Iowa last month?"
     - "Show me the weather forecast for the next 7 days in my location."